 To begin with I am not a doctor or in the medical field whatsoever.
 I am simply a regular person just like you who has now gone through an outbreak of shingles.
+I am going to give you what I know from my experience and hopefully it will help – whether you are starting to get the symptoms or have already been diagnosed.
 Actually, to be more precise an attack of shingles is truly how I actually felt for couple of weeks.
 And believe me I have a high tolerance for pain and I am not being over dramatic, shingles will take you out of your daily groove for a few weeks.
 Though it all depends on how bad and aggressive it affects you personally obviously.
 Over the years I have only suffered through one thing more painful and agonizing than shingles and that was kidney stones.
 Kidney stones were incredibly painful and excruciating for the few days I was the affected by them.
 At least for me the pain never seemed to get any better until I was able to pass stones.
 Honestly, I must say kidney stones was the most discomfort I ever had continuously, however the shingles was a close second.
 Between the kidney stones and now shingles, the pain and the aftermath has consequently inspired me to create this blog on shingles.
 In layman’s terms shingles is no joke at all.